-However any sign of Halloween, the witches and demons very own celebration, was hard to find in the country before the late 1990's.
+Nevertheless any sign of Halloween, the witches and demons very own celebration, was nowhere to be found in Germany before the late 1990's.
 Except on or around US military bases.

-Summer's end, the final harvest, animals are brought in from the fields and it's a time of preparation for winter.
-A brief few hours during which it was believed that, along with ghosts, fairies and demons, the spirits of the dead could return from what the Celts called the "Otherworld", unnoticed by the living, to visit those relatives and friends they had left behind.
+Summer's end, the final harvest, animals brought in from the fields and a time of preparation for winter.
+A brief few hours when it was believed that, along with ghosts, fairies and demons, the spirits of the dead could return from what the Celts called the "Otherworld", unnoticed by the living, to visit those relatives and friends they had left behind.

-Bonfires were lit not only as part of the Samhain celebrations, and to warm up the cool winter air, but as a tribute to the dead while hopefully encouraging them to stay at a safe distance.
+Bonfires were lit not only as part of the Samhain celebrations, and to warm the cool autumn air, but as a tribute to the dead; while hopefully encouraging them to stay at a safe distance.

-As the Christian Church moved throughout Europe it replaced pagan celebrations with Christian festivals, and November 1st, Samhain, became Hallowmas, All Saints Day or All Hallows, a celebration of the lives of saints and martyred Christians.
+As the Christian Church moved throughout Europe pagan celebrations were replaced with Christian festivals, and November 1st, Samhain, became Hallowmas, All Saints Day or All Hallows.
+A celebration of the lives of saints and martyred Christians.

-Nevertheless that did not stop All Hallows Eve, ultimately Hallowe'en, continuing to be a feast for the "un-dead", and throughout the ages 31st October continued to be the focal point of much tradition and festivity in both Scotland and Ireland.
+Nevertheless that did not stop All Hallows Eve, ultimately Hallowe'en, continuing to be a feast for the "un-dead", and in Scotland and Ireland October 31 continued to be the focal point of tradition and festivity.

-In Germany, especially in the Catholic areas, November 1st is a local holiday.
-For over half of the country's population there is no work, no school, just a quiet day of religious remembrance in which to visit the graves of those who have passed, and decorate them with fresh flowers, wreaths and special candles which are lit and burn throughout the night into Allerseelen, All Souls Day.
+In Germany's predominantly Catholic areas November 1 is a public holiday, and for half of the country's population there is no work or school.
+Just a quiet day of religious remembrance to visit graves of those who have passed; decorating them with fresh flowers, wreaths and special candles that are lit and burn throughout the night into "Allerseelen", All Souls Day.

-Traditionally the days leading to the holiday are used to prepare for "All Saints", Allerheiligen, and "All Souls" Day.
+Traditionally the days that lead to the holiday are used to prepare for "All Saints", Allerheiligen, and the following "All Souls" Day.

-The signs are virtually non-existent in some regions, but in others stores have begun to offer everything from luminous skeletons and ghosts to Halloween sweets and chocolates, are decorated in shades of orange and black, with swinging black bats, spiders in webs, and of course witches' pointed hats and brooms.
+The signs are virtually non-existent in some regions, but in others stores have begun to offer everything from luminous plastic skeletons and ghosts to Halloween sweets and chocolates, decorated in shades of orange and black with swinging black bats, spiders in webs, and of course witches' hats and brooms.

 While pumpkins, until recently known only as a popular vegetable in Germany, appear hollowed out, carved and illuminated, on doorsteps, gateposts and in windows.

-This sudden recognition and embracing of a centuries old tradition has not been inspired by longtime Halloween celebrating neighbors the Scottish and Irish, where turnips are used as lanterns, children go "guising", dressing up and singing, telling a joke or reciting a poem in return for gifts.
-And where there is no tradition of playing "tricks".
+This sudden recognition and embracing of a centuries old tradition was not inspired by longtime Halloween celebrating neighbors the Scottish and Irish, who used turnips as lanterns and where children still go "Guising".
+Dressing up and singing, telling a joke or reciting a poem in return for gifts of candy or fruit, and where there is no tradition of playing "tricks".

-It is instead the US version of the festival, as it has been portrayed by Hollywood films and in the seasonal specials of imported television serials and soap operas, which is gradually becoming part of the German holiday celebrations.
+Instead the German toy industry introduced the US version of the festival, as it has been portrayed by Hollywood films and seasonal specials of imported television serials and soap operas.

-However, as the traditional St. Martin's Day candle lit processions take place just days later, "Trick or Treat" or "sweet and sour" as it is called in Germany is still a rarity, although there begin to be acts of vandalism in the name of festival which are dealt with very quickly by the police.
+Although as the traditional, and popular, St. Martin's Day candle lit processions take place just days later, "Trick or Treat" or "Süßes oder Saures!", Sweet or Sour, as it is called in Germany continues to be something of a rarity.
+While any acts of vandalism in the name of Halloween are dealt with quickly by police.

-Halloween can now be celebrated in genuine medieval "Haunted" Castles, which with their history could really be haunted; at Witches Fairs held in cobblestone towns, in amusement parks which turn October 31st over to horror nights, ghosts and ghouls, watching "back to back" horror films at the cinema, or at one of thousands of private or communal celebrations.
+It can now be celebrated in medieval "Haunted" Castles, which with their history could really be haunted; at Witches Fairs held in cobblestone towns; in amusement parks that turn October 31st over to horror nights, ghosts and ghouls; watching "back to back" horror films at the cinema or at private or communal celebrations.

-It certainly appears that having arrived back in Germany die Hexen - the witches, as well as die Gheister - the ghosts, and die Teufel - the demons, show no signs of leaving anytime soon.
+But it appears that having returned to Germany "die Hexen - the witches", "die Gheister - the ghosts", and "die Teufel - the demons", show no signs of leaving anytime soon.

-Nevertheless in the days that follow it in what is now Baden Württemberg, Bavaria, North Rhine-Westphalia, Rhineland Palatinate and Saarland it is once again candlelit graves, church services, memories and lives of those who have passed which are celebrated, just as they have been for centuries and in a way a "Festival for the Dead", as was Samhain.
+Nevertheless in the days that follow it in what is now Baden Württemberg, Bavaria, North Rhine-Westphalia, Rhineland Palatinate and Saarland it is once again candlelit graves, church services, memories and lives of those who have passed that are important and celebrated; as they have been for centuries and in a way a "Festival for the Dead".
+As was Samhain.